CraryPrimitiveMan/awesome-with-star/awesome/ripienaar_free-for-dev.md

   * [Diggernaut](https://www.diggernaut.com/) — Cloud based web scraping and data extraction platform for turning any website to the dataset or to work with it as with an API.
 Free plan includes 5K page requests monthly.
   * [Colaboratory](https://colab.research.google.com) — Free web-based Python notebook environment with Nvidia Tesla K80 GPU.
   * [tamber](https://tamber.com) — Put deep-learning powered recommendations in your app.
 Free 5k monthly active users.
-  * [Ipgeolocation](https://ipgeolocation.io/) — IP Geolocation API - Forever free plan for developers with 50k requests per month limit.
+  * [IP Geolocation](https://ipgeolocation.io/) — IP Geolocation API - Forever free plan for developers with 30k requests per month (1k/day) limit.
   * [RequestBin.com](https://requestbin.com) — Create a free endpoint to which you can send HTTP requests.
 Any HTTP requests sent to that endpoint will be recorded with the associated payload and headers so you can observe requests from webhooks and other services.
   * [MailboxValidator](https://www.mailboxvalidator.com) — Email verification service using real mail server connection to confirm valid email.
 Free API plan has 300 verifications per month.
   * [IP2Location](https://www.ip2location.com) — Freemium IP geolocation service.
 LITE database is available for free download.
 Import the database in server and perform local query to determine city, coordinates and ISP information.
   * [FraudLabs Pro](https://www.fraudlabspro.com) — Screen an order transaction for credit card payment fraud.
 This REST API will detects all possible fraud traits based on the input parameters of an order.
 Free Micro plan has 500 transactions per month.
   * [IPList](https://www.iplist.cc) — Lookup details about any IP address, such as Geo IP information, tor addresses, hostnames and ASN details.
 Free for personal and business users.
-  * [IPTrace](https://iptrace.io) — An embarrassingly simple API that provide3s reliable and useful IP geolocation data for your business.
+  * [IPTrace](https://iptrace.io) — An embarrassingly simple API that provides reliable and useful IP geolocation data for your business.
   * [Clarifai](https://www.clarifai.com) — Image API for custom face recognition and detection.
 Able to train AI models.
 Free plan has 5000 calls per month.